hashgraph/hedera-nft-auction-demo/README.md

 ## Binaries from files

-If you'd like to attach an image and optionally a certificate document to the token using existing binary files, include the path of the files in the JSON below, the files must be accessible by the application.
+If you'd like to attach an image and optionally a certificate document to the token using existing binary files, include the name of the files in the JSON below.
+The path where the files should be located is defaulted to `sample-files/` and may be modified in the `.env` file.
+_Note: If the path contains a `.env` file, an error will be generated._

 _Note: The `type` for the `image` and `certificate` is `file`_